daniel20087/Every-Curse/README.md

 # Every-Curse

-Mod that lets makes you have every curse in the game each floor
+Mod that lets makes you have every curse in the game each floor and makes black candle a random item